mattstyles/raid/docs/basics/installation.md

 }
 ```

-Install the following and you should be ready to start firing any code examples here into a browser:
+Install the following and you should be ready to start firing any code examples into a browser:

 ```sh
 npm i -S raid react react-dom